-The Board of Directors defines:
+Within its strategic function, the Board of Directors defines:

-- ▼ The general strategy and the objectives of the Athora Belgium - ✓ The risk policy, including the general limits on risks and the risk appetite level. - ✓ The Board also approves the integrity (ethical) policy including conflicts of interest, whistleblowing, prevention of money laundering and terrorist financing, codes of conduct, etc.
+- The general strategy and the objectives of Athora Belgium - ✓ The risk policy, including the general limits on risks and the risk appetite level. - ✓ The Board also approves the integrity (ethical) policy including conflicts of interest, whistleblowing, prevention of money laundering and terrorist financing, codes of conduct, privacy policy, etc.